How to write a convincing business plan?

 Potential joint ventures

-But above all, your business plan must convince you that it makes sense to move forward.
-Now let's look at the first section of your business plan: the executive summary.
+But most importantly, your business plan should convince you that it makes sense to move forward.
+Now letโs look at the first section of your business plan: the summary.

 Summary of a business plan